 FIC revenues are expected to be significantly higher than 2021, driven by the performance of Deutsche Bank's FX, Rates, Emerging Markets and Financing businesses in the year to date.
 In the second half of the year, the Group expects some normalization in the elevated levels of market activity.
 For the remainder of the year, the Rates business plans to strengthen certain business areas and maintain the focus on developing the overall client franchise.
 Foreign Exchange intends to build on the momentum the business saw in the first half, including being ranked overall FX Market leader by market share in the 2022 Euromoney FX Survey.
-The Global Emerging Markets business plans to continue to take a disciplined and selective approach to the deployment of resources.
+The Global Emerging Markets business intends to develop its onshore capability and client workflow solutions further.
+The Financing business plans to continue to take a disciplined and selective approach to the deployment of resources.
 In Credit Trading, conditions have been challenging for the flow business and this may well continue in the second half of the year.
 Additionally, it is not expected that the distressed business will repeat the very strong performance seen in 2021.